Tarragon

 Nick in a bakery kitchen holding his Call Your Mother Deli business card titled 'Director of Numbers / Pretty Good Baker'

-• Managing financial matters for my neighborhood farmers market board in Petworth, DC
+• Overseeing finances on the board of my neighborhood farmers market in Petworth, DC

-• Managing tax obligations for friends' coffee enterprise, Lost Sock Roasters
+• Preparing the taxes for my friends’ coffee roasting business, Lost Sock Roasters

-• Working as an early morning prep chef at Bar Pilar, a Spanish casual bar and restaurant
+• Staging as an AM prep cook at a Spanish dive bar and gastropub, Bar Pilar

-During this period, I was employed at consulting firm Alvarez & Marsal, applying analytical, accounting, and financial expertise.
-Following my kitchen experience at Bar Pilar, the restaurant's rhythm captivated me.
-In 2018, I departed consulting to become a baker at Call Your Mother Deli in Washington, DC.
+At the time, I was working at the consulting firm Alvarez & Marsal, putting my data, CPA, and finance skills to use.
+After testing the waters at Bar Pilar, I fell for the pace of the kitchen.
+In 2018, I made the leap, quitting consulting to become a baker at Call Your Mother Deli in DC.
 Hello 3am shifts!

 Ready to scale past the spreadsheet?